Mammogram services at our Tanjong Pagar (Anson) clinic will be unavailable till further notice. We apologise for the inconvenience caused.

 How Is Cytomegalovirus Transmitted?

-Cytomegalovirus transmitted through close contact with body fluids such as saliva, blood, urine, semen, vaginal secretions, or breast milk.
+Cytomegalovirus is transmitted through close contact with body fluids such as saliva, blood, urine, semen, vaginal secretions, or breast milk.
 Because it does not travel through the air, casual interactions rarely lead to infection.
 Instead, transmission occurs through close and repeated exposure.

 Ways CMV can be transmitted include: